27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Salamanca: Erasmus Home

-Salamanca is a popular place for Erasmus students.
+Salamanca is a popular city for Erasmus students.

-It is not the typical travelers destinations here in Spain, but this is where the magic is.
-You can explore a real Spanish city with not many tourists.
-I personally love this!
+It’s not a typical traveler destination — and that’s exactly where the magic is.
+You get a real Spanish city with very few tourists.
+I love this.

-Erasmus Home is the name of the best hostel in Salamanca.
+Erasmus Home is the best hostel in Salamanca.

 Book Erasmus Home here